nickc1/nickc1.github.io/_posts/2016-03-18-march-machine-madness-copy.markdown

 5. Defensive efficiency (de)
 6. Effective field goal percentage (efg)

 This yielded pretty decent results as seen in the figure below.
-I randomly split the feature and target matrix into a testing set and training set 10,000 times.
+I randomly split the feature and target matrix into a testing set and training set 10,000 times (overkill? yes).
 This gave me a good idea of what I should expect when I predict the 2012-2015 tournaments.

 ![Score Distribution](/assets/march_machine_madness/score_distribution.png){: .center-image }

-The kaggle competition, however, score the algorithms using a log loss.
+The kaggle competition, however, scores the algorithms using a log loss.

 $$ LogLoss = -\frac{1}{n} \sum_{i=1}^n [y_i log(\hat y_i) + (1-y_i) log(1-\hat y_i)],$$